CrystalWLH/Visual-Chinese-Analyzer/README.md

 - Offline version: In 'VisualChineseAnalyzer'
     - Usage: Import as an Eclipse project, execute the edu.pku.java.g3l.VisualChineseAnalyzer class
-    - This is one of my first Java programs I wrote many years ago, so I do not use packages to manage its source code.
+    - This is one of my first Java programs I wrote many years ago, so I did not use packages to manage its source code.
 Package management is introduced in the online version of this program.

 ![image1](1.png)